SovereignCloudStack/docs/docs/05-iam/domain-manager.md

 ## Domain Manager operation

-The following sections describe actions available to Domain Manager users that possess the "`domain-manager`" role.
+The following sections describe actions available to Domain Manager users that possess the `domain-manager` role.

 ### Managing users within a domain